TinYard/TinYard/README.md

 * Inject attribute on Public Fields
 * Inject attribute on Public Properties

+> NB: Due to the way non-constructor based injection happens, the most reliable way is Constructor Injection.
+You have a guarantee of when these values are provided.

 ### Constructor Injection

 To have your class be provided dependencies at construction, you'll need to make use of the `IInjector` and call the `CreateInjected<T>` method - With the `T` generic being the type of class that you want created and injected into.